ethanwhite/nescent-sabbatical-proposal/proposal.md

 the ideal location for this development.
-At NESCent I will have access to both researchers actively developing software for synthetic evolutionary research, and researchers who are trying to address interdisciplinary evolutionary ecology questions.
+At NESCent I will have access to both researchers actively developing software for synthetic evolutionary research, and researchers addressing interdisciplinary evolutionary questions.
-The first group will allow me to learn more about what kinds of datasets and what data combinations are most needed by the evolutionary synthesis community.
-All of my efforts will draw as much as possible on existing initiatives to avoid duplicating effort, and the second group will provide me with colleagues developing the cutting edge of informatics resources which will help facilitate the integration of the Retriever with existing initiatives.
+My efforts will draw as much as possible on existing initiatives to avoid duplicating effort, and the first group will provide me with colleagues developing the cutting edge of informatics resources which will help facilitate the integration of the Retriever with existing initiatives.
+The second group will allow me to learn more about what kinds of datasets and combinations are most needed by the evolutionary synthesis community.
-In addition, one of the primary sources for evolutionary and ecological data is DRYAD.
-NESCent's active involvement in the development of DRYAD will facilitate the integration of DRYAD data into the Retriever.
+In addition, one of the primary sources for evolutionary and ecological data is DRYAD, and NESCent's active involvement in the development of DRYAD will facilitate the integration of DRYAD data into the Retriever.